Bedford Free School: History

 Campaigning for a free school in Bedford and Kempston began in July 2010.
 On 6 September 2010, Michael Gove (Secretary of State for Education) announced Bedford Free School as one of the first 16 free schools to be set up under the UK coalition government.
 The business case for Bedford Free School was signed off by the Department for Education in May 2011.

-Founding Principal Mark Lehain was previously head of mathematics and assistant head at Wootton Upper School.
-He was involved in the campaign for the free school but still had to compete with others for the post.
-The school's initial governing body included a magistrate, a stockbroker and a chartered accountant.
+Founding Principal Mark Lehain who was previously head of mathematics and assistant head at Wootton Upper School.
+The school's initial governing body included a deputy Mayor, councillor, a magistrate, a stockbroker and a chartered accountant.

-Originally scheduled to open in September 2011, the lack of suitable premises meant that Bedford Free School had to wait another year to open.
 In August 2011, Cauldwell House was chosen as the site for the school.
 Bedford Free School was due to open in September 2012, however in June 2012, members of Bedford Borough Council’s planning committee voted to not grant planning permission to the new school.
 The refusal of planning permission centred on concerns that the new school would create an unacceptable increase in traffic in the immediate area, and also that pupils safety may be compromised when being dropped off and picked up outside the school.

 The refusal of planning permission was called "spiteful" by Richard Fuller, the MP for Bedford.
 He suggested that the decision was politically motivated by members of the council that were opposed the free schools programme.
 The school appealed the decision, and still opened in September 2012.
 Further to this, the school drew up contingency plans, should the appeal fail, and would have seen children at the school taught in a building at nearby Bedford College.
 In November 2012, the school won its appeal against the council's decision, after Eric Pickles (the Secretary of State for Communities and Local Government) decided in its favour.

 In March 2013 it was reported that Bedford Free School had been established at a time when there would be a 25% surplus in secondary school places in Bedford.

 In February 2014 the schools first Ofsted inspection was published and gave the school a rating of 'Requires improvement'.
 The report found that pupils at the school 'do not sustain good progress', and that the 'teaching does not expect enough of students'.
 Unusually the report also found that boys make better progress at the school than girls.

-In February 2015 it was announced that the school has been awarded a grant to construct a new sports hall and activity studio.
-When complete the facilities will enable the school to offer some PE provision on-site.
-The school was granted planning permission for the works in November 2015, and the new facilities are expected to be completed by Summer 2016.

-In March 2016 the schools second Ofsted inspection was published and gave the school a rating of 'Good' across all areas inspected.